 Wegovy is rated:

 You could try either Wegovy or Saxenda first.
-If you don’t find the treatment is working for you after six weeks, you could think about switching.
+If you don’t find the treatment is working for you after 6 weeks, you could think about switching from Saxenda to Wegovy.
 People react differently to different medications so even though they’re similar, one could work when the other doesn’t.
-It’s impossible to tell which will work for you, so the only way to know for sure is by trying them out.
+It’s impossible to tell which one will work for you, so the only way to know for sure is by trying them out.

 Don’t ever take these medications together.
 If you want to switch from one to the other, get a doctor involved who can help you plan the switch so you don’t end up with both medications in your system at the same time.
 When switching from semaglutide (Wegovy or Ozempic) to Saxenda, you need to wait 2 months from the time of your last dose before you can start Saxenda.
 This is to reduce your risk of side effects.